Best January 2021 traditions in Scotland

-Well I think all of us should be updating ourselves on the best January 2021 traditions in Scotland to make sure we are meeting all the traditional First Footing requirements to ensure the best possible luck for 2021.
+Well, I think we should be updating ourselves on the best January traditions in Scotland to ensure we meet all the traditional First Footing requirements to ensure the best possible luck for 2021.

-So here is a recap on these so important First Footing Scottish traditions:
+So here is a recap of these so important First Footing Scottish traditions:

 • secondly the first-footer does not enter the house empty-handed – first-footers who do arrive empty-handed will bring bad luck with them.

-• if you want to take these traditions further some suggest that the first footer is asked to empty out the dustban to signify the end of the Old Year – I am thinking that would be a really good idea for 2020!
+• if you want to take these traditions further, some suggest that the first footer is asked to empty out the dustbin to signify the end of the Old Year – I think that would be a really good idea for 2020!

-Once again traditional Scottish House parties would have practically arranged for the first footer to be outside at 11.55pm and to arrived bearing these gifts at Midnight and no doubt the gift of whisky helped to ensure continuing celebrations.
-Traditionally these celebrations would continue to the early hours of the morning which contributes to traditional New Years Day dinner choice mentioned below.
+Once again, traditional Scottish House parties would have practically arranged for the first footer to be outside at 11.55 pm and to arrive bearing these gifts at Midnight, and no doubt the gift of whisky helped to ensure continuing celebrations.
+Traditionally, these celebrations would continue to the early morning hours, contributing to the traditional New Year’s Day dinner choice mentioned below.

-Black BunGrowing up in a Scottish household Black Bun was always our part of traditional Hogmanay – more so than Christmas cake.
-Described by Robert Louis Stephenson in 1879 as Currant Loaf this rich, dense fruit cake is covered in pastry.
-For those of you that have not experienced Black Bun I definitely recommend you try it and maybe this is the year to do it.
+Black BunGrowing up in a Scottish household, Black Bun was always our part of traditional Hogmanay – more so than Christmas cake.
+Described by Robert Louis Stephenson in 1879 as Currant Loaf, this rich, dense fruit cake is covered in pastry.
+For those of you who have not experienced Black Bun, I recommend you try it; maybe this is the year to do it.

 St Ninians Beach